AdobeDocs/experience-platform.en/help/destinations/catalog/social/workflow.md

 Select **[!UICONTROL Create Destination]** after you filled in the fields above.

 Your destination is now created.
 You can select **[!UICONTROL Save & Exit]** if you want to activate segments later on or you can select **[!UICONTROL Next]** to continue the workflow and select segments to activate.
-In either case, see the next section, [Activate segments to social networks](#activate-segments), for the rest of the workflow.
+In either case, see the next section, [Activate segments to social destinations](#activate-segments), for the rest of the workflow.

-## Activate segments to social networks {#activate-segments}
+## Activate segments to social destinations {#activate-segments}

-For instructions on how to activate segments to social networks, see [Activate Data to Destinations](../../ui/activate-destinations.md).
+For instructions on how to activate segments to social destinations, see [Activate Data to Destinations](../../ui/activate-destinations.md).